 Here’s a sample menu from a recent Royal Caribbean cruise.
 It will give you a good idea of what you can expect any given night in the dining room:

-And here’s a list of the entrees on a recent NCL cruise:
+And here’s a list of the main entrees on a recent NCL cruise:

 - Grilled New York Strip Steak